- Duke Benefits Guide

-For detailed information, please refer to the 2016 AAUS Standards for Scientific Diving manual, which summarizes the diving policy for Duke University and other AAUS organizational members.
+For detailed information, please refer to the Duke University Marine Lab Scientific Diving Manual, which summarizes the diving policy for Duke University and other AAUS organizational members.

 After reading the dive manual and establishing the need to dive, anyone wishing to enter (or re-enter) the dive program should contact the Duke Marine Lab Dive Safety Officer, Steve Broadhurst, (firstname.lastname@example.org; 252-622-5562) to make arrangements.